anderzeng/bonsai/README.md

 npm install && npm run dev
 ```

 The project is using Vite.
-The terminal output will show the IP and PORT of the development server.
+The terminal output will show details of the development server.

 ## Licensing